frederic-perez/AmE-dictionary/data/idioms.md

 __icky__
 __idiom__ _n_ __1__ A speech form or an expression of a given language that is peculiar to itself grammatically or cannot be understood from the individual meanings of its elements, as in _keep tabs on_. :es: modismo
 __idiot mittens__ :two: Mittens or gloves that are attached to one’s sleeves by a length of yarn or string so as to prevent their being lost.
-__if (one’s) life depended on it__ Under any circumstances; no matter what.
+__if (one’s) life depended on it__ :two: Under any circumstances; no matter what.
 (Used almost exclusively with a negative statement regarding something that one couldn’t or wouldn’t do.) _No way am I going to karaoke night.
 I couldn’t sing if my life depended on it!_
+__if anything__
-__if it ain’t broke, don’t fix it__
+__if it ain’t broke, don’t fix it__ :three::hammer: (if it isn’t broke, don’t fix it)
 __if my memory serves me well, correctly, etc.__
 __if nothing else__ :dart::five: A phrase used to indicate that something is a priority or the most important thing. _I know you’re busy today, so if nothing else, please make sure you respond to these messages._ _If nothing else, we’ll at least get our money back._ _And if nothing else, Selig will be watching._
 __if only__ :two::hammer: